 4. The Reason for Reward

 We all know the feeling of meeting a goal, whether it be losing five pounds, quitting smoking or putting in extra hours to earn a promotion.
-Children also relish that thrill of accomplishment, especially when their parents are acknowledging it.
+Children also relish that thrill of accomplishment, especially when their parents acknowledge it.

 As you go over the family list of resolutions each month or quarter, take time to acknowledge the successes, along with reinforcing the resolutions that need more attention.
 Children benefit from their parents’ praise, and this also improves their self-esteem.
-This will help them to be consistent with positive behavior transforming them into a healthy adult.
+Acknowledgement and praise for their successes will help them to be consistent with positive behavior, transforming them into a healthy adult.

 Talk to your child about being flexible with their goals.
-Goals can become unrealistic or unimportant over time.
+Some goals can become unrealistic or unimportant over time.
 With that said, it’s perfectly acceptable to start a "New Year" goal in the middle of June!
 Revisit your goals on a month-by-month basis and talk about what you have accomplished.
 Find out if everyone is happy with their goals and progress.
-Keep encouraging your children throughout the year to maintain a healthy and positive mindset reflecting their goals, and how they can work toward accomplishing them.
+Keep encouraging your children throughout the year to maintain a healthy and positive mindset about reflecting on their goals and how they can work toward accomplishing them.